mdillondc/terminal-ai/README.md

 # Build and activate collection
 > --rag-build my-docs
-> --rag my-docs # enables RAG collection
+> --rag my-docs # enables RAG collection (will automatically rebuild collection when changes are detected)

 # Query your documents
 > What are the main topics in my documents?